Mediocre sex is not an option.

 - Putting attention on your partner feels like work.
 There’s a ton to say about the self-defeating sexual service providing dynamic that can take root in relationships.
 But it’s a telling statement about the state of the relationship when putting attention on your partner feels like work.
 Sex is the casualty, but it isn’t the problem.
 What needs to shift in the relationship as a whole for you each to be gloriously glad to do something you know will put the other in a happy state of surplus?

 - Your genitals are broken.
 No they’re not.
 Genuine physiological problems are exceedingly rare, Mr./Mrs. hypochondriac.
-It is much more likely that your body is behaving in accordance with your thoughts and feelings.
-That’s the good news, because that can change without drugs or surgery.
+It’s more common that our thoughts and feelings affect how our machinery responds, or that we’re straight-up mistaken about how our bodies are supposed to respond.
+That’s the good news, because these are things that can be changed without drugs or surgery.

 - You don’t feel anything down there, or it’s unpleasant.
 Every set of genitals can be pleasurably touched.
 A great sex life starts with setting aside preconceptions and finding the touch that feels good right now.
 Your body and in particular the clitoris is designed for enjoyment.
 That’s its anatomical purpose.
 And to repeat, it’s not broken.
 (Though your idea about what’s supposed to happen, might be.)